okwilkins/knowledge-system/fleeting-notes/ML & AI note.md

 The proportion of out-of-bag samples that were incorrectly calssifies is the **Out-Of-Bag Error**

 To tune the number of cols selected for each step, use **Out-of-bag error**

+# Adaboost

+Trees are usually just a root and two leaves
+- This is called a stump
+- They are not great at making accurate classifications
+- "*weak learners*"

+In a forest of stumps, some stumps get more say in final classification than others
+- this is in contrast with RF

+Order is important
+- The error that the first stump makes, influences how the second stump is made, etc etc
+- In RF the trees are independently generated

+First give each row in dataset a sample weight
+- To begin with, this will be 1 / N

+Then create root node in the same way as a decision tree

+The the **total error** will determine the **amount of say** a stump has:
+- amount of say = 0.5 * log((1 - total error) / total error)
+- if total error = 0.5, say = 0
+- if total error apporaches -1 (you would just do opposite of what tree says) or 1, say increases
+- if total error = 1, the equation freaks out (log(0)), so a small error term is added to correct for this

+To update the rows that the stump incorrectly guesses:
+- new sample weight = sample weight * e ^ (amount of say)
+- So if stump has a lot of say and gets guess wrong, sample weight will drastically increase

+If the stump gets the guess correct, update the sample weight:
+- new sample weight = sample weight * e ^ -(amount of say)
+- if amount of say is large, then the row weight will go down a lot

+After all weights have been updated, you need to nomalise the weights so that they add up to 1
+- do this by dividing each weight by the sum of the weights

+In theory, the new sample weights could be used to calc a weighted gini index for a new tree

+In practice, you generate rng nums between 0 and 1, selecting the row that it falls on base don the cum sample weights

+Do this as many times as you want!

+How do the trees make predicition?
+- Add up the amount of say of each True and False preds
+- The one with more total say will be the pred

+# Gradient Boosting Part 1: Regression Main Ideas

+Grad boost very similar to AdaBoost

+When starting, grad boost creates a single leaf that is the avg of the target var Then grad bost builds a tree, that is based on the errors of the previous tree.
+- This tree is larger than stump but still restricts the size of the tree
+- In practice, people ofen set the num of leaves to be between 8 and 32

+Grad boost will scale each tree by a fixed amount, unlike AdaBoost (amount of say) It will then build tree based of the errors of the previous tree.
+It will then build trees in this fashon till made num of trees asked for or aditional trees fail to improve fit.

+1. Calc avg of the target feature as first 'tree'/leaf
+2. Build tree on erorrs of first tree: error = obvs - pred, this is called a **pseudo residual**.
+The pseudo part is a reminder that we are doing grad boost, not linear reg.
+3. Now use input vars to predict the residuals to build tree.
+A leaf of this tree may pointwards two residuals.
+If this happens, get avg of residuals on leaf.
+4. Now combine original leaf with the new tree for pred.
+Effectively this new tree 'corrects' for the error of the og leaf.
+After doing this once, the bias will be low but varience high (overfit), so there is a learning rate to correct for this.
+Multiple learning rate by new tree's residual pred.
+Between 0 and 1.
+This results in a small step in the right direction.
+Taking lots of small steps in the right direction results in lower varience.
+5. Calc psuedo residuals again based of new preds and do the same.
+6. Keep doing this until num trees reached or the sum of residuals do not significantly decrease.